-Gates divorce forces $50 billion foundation to weigh changes
+Gateses’ divorce forces $50 billion foundation to weigh changes

 Gates, 65, a Microsoft co-founder, is the fourth-richest person in the world, with a net worth of $143.8 billion, according to the Bloomberg Billionaires Index.

-Gates’s biggest asset is Cascade, the holding company he created with the proceeds of Microsoft stock sales and dividends that’s run by Larson.
+Gates’ biggest asset is Cascade, the holding company he created with the proceeds of Microsoft stock sales and dividends that’s run by Larson.
 Through Cascade, Gates has interests in real estate, energy and hospitality as well as stakes in dozens of public companies, including Canadian National Railway and Deere & Co.
 The Gateses are also among the largest private landowners in the U.S.

 In recent weeks, there have been several transfers of shares worth billions of dollars from Cascade to French Gates, but it’s a tiny fraction of the approximately $50 billion in public equities reported by the firm.